daronphang/programming-resources/cloud-computing/AWS/services/compute/EC2/pricing.md

 - Partial upfront
 - All upfront (most discount )

-There are two types of Reserved instances:
+There are three types of Reserved instances:

-- Standard Reserved instances
+- Standard reserved instances
-- Convertible Reserved instances
+- Convertible reserved instances
+- Scheduled reserved instances

-Standard Reserved instance is a good fit if you know the EC2 instance type and size you need for your steady-state applications.
+Standard reserved instance is a good fit if you know the EC2 instance type and size you need for your steady-state applications.
 You are required to provide:

 - Instance type and size i.e. m5.xlarge
 - Platform OS i.e. Windows, Linux